 Establishing a culture of accessibility in an organization requires buy-in from senior management.
 These managers may not always understand the implications of accessibility barriers on the company.
-Using the knowledge you have gained to this point from reading this book, write an elevator pitch to convince a senior manager that accessibility is important to the company.
+Using the knowledge you have gained to this point, write an elevator pitch to convince a senior manager that accessibility is important to the company.